antongolub/misc/packages/dep/tsc-dts-fix/README.md

 # tsc-dts-fix
-> Applies some fixes to libdefs (d.ts) produced by tsc
+> Applies some fixes to libdefs (d.ts) produced with tsc

 ## Problem
 Despite the fact that TS is actively developing, there are still a number of problems with its `tsc` compiler.